 M.A., University of Memphis

 B.A., Freed-Hardeman University

 Licensed in: Tennessee

-Admitted to practice: U.S. Court of Appeals, Fourth Circuit; U.S. District Court, Middle District of Tennessee
+Admitted to practice: U.S. Court of Appeals, Fourth and Sixth Circuits; U.S. District Court, Middle District of Tennessee